Lavedonio/Alexandria/docs/redshift_tools.md

 # redshift_tools
-This is the documentation for the redshift_tools modules and all its contents, with usage examples.
+This is the documentation for the redshift_tools module and all its contents, with usage examples.

 # Index
 - [RedShiftTool](#redshifttool)